I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbscan/ns-usbscan-_usbscan_timeout.md

 `TimeoutWrite`

 Specifies the number of seconds to wait for a write operation to time out.

+`TimeoutEvent`

+Specifies the number of seconds to wait for an interrupt to occur.

 ## Remarks
 A value of zero means to wait forever for the read or write operation or interrupt.